SapitoSucio/froggo-guides/docs/script_commands.md

 \***charisalpha**("**<string\>**",**<position\>**)

-This function will return `1` if the character number Position in the given string is a letter, `0` if it isn't a letter but a digit or a space.
+This function will return `1` if the character number Position in the given string is a letter, `0` if it isn`t a letter but a digit or a space.

 The first letter is position 0.